apache/template-site/theme/apache/templates/README.md

 # Apache Theme

-The Apache Theme included here consists two types of html files.
+The Apache Theme included here consists two types of files.

 1. Page templates.
   There should be one template for each page type.